Banaadir: Political

 After the Somali Republic became independent in 1960, Mogadishu became known and promoted as the White Pearl of the Indian Ocean.
 After the ousting of the Siad Barre regime in 1991 and the ensuing Somali Civil War, various militias fought for control of the city, later to be replaced by the Islamic Courts Union in the mid-2000s.
 The ICU thereafter splintered into more radical groups, notably the al-Shabaab, which fought the Transitional Federal Government (2004–2012) and its African Union Mission to Somalia allies.
 With a change in administration in late 2010, government troops and their military partners had succeeded in forcing out Al-Shabaab by August 2011.
 Mogadishu has then subsequently experienced a period of intense reconstruction.

 Population

+Although by far the smallest administrative region in Somalia, the region has the largest population, estimated at 1,650,227 (including 369,288 IDPs) in 2014.
 The 1,650,227 (as of 2014) residents of Benaadir are 50.7% female and come from 303,021 households.
-It has the highest percentage of residents who are internally displaced persons among the regions of Somalia, because of its relative safety, economic opportunities and availability of resources.
+The Banaadir region hosts the highest percentage of internally displaced persons in Somalia because of its relative safety, economic opportunities and availability of resources.

 Districts

 The Banaadir region consists of seventeen districts.
 Warta Nabada District was previously known as Wardhigley District until it was officially renamed in 2012.
-Kahda District was formed in 2013 and is still absent from most maps.
+Kahda District was formed in 2013 and is still absent from most maps..: